Casper Star-Tribune: History

 The origins of the Casper Star-Tribune date to 1891, when the weekly Natrona Tribune began publishing under the ownership of 20 men organized as the Republican Publishing Co.
 In 1897, A.J.
 Mokler acquired the newspaper and changed its name to the Natrona County Tribune.
 Mokler sold the Tribune in 1914 to J.E.
 Hanway and Associates and two years later Hanway produced the first edition of the Casper Daily Tribune, which quickly grew to become the largest newspaper in Wyoming by circulation.
 The weekly Natrona County Tribune continued to publish through the 1920s, when it merged with other publications and eventually shut down.

 In 1920, Hanway commissioned a standalone building for the newspapers, the "Tribune Building" in downtown Casper, which was used by the company until 1963.
 The renamed Tribune Company purchased the morning Casper Herald in 1925 and merged it with Daily Tribune, creating the Casper Tribune-Herald.

 The Casper Morning Star was first published in 1949, with Allan Drey as the founding editor and publisher.
 The Tribune Company acquired the Morning Star in 1955.
 In 1961 both newspapers were sold to Wyoming Publishers Inc., which renamed the daily edition the Casper Tribune and created a new Sunday edition called the Casper Star-Tribune.
 Separate delivery of the Morning Star and Tribune ended in 1965, replaced by a single daily and Sunday paper, the Casper Star-Tribune.

 Howard Publications bought the paper in 1972 and operated the Star-Tribune until its acquisition by Lee Enterprises in 2002.
 Lee Enterprises purchased the Star-Tribune, along with family-owned Howard Publications' 15 other daily newspapers for $694 million.

 In 1985, the Casper Star-Tribune was the runner-up for the Pulitzer Prize in excellence in public service journalism for its investigation of Northern Utilities Inc. The investigation found that the company was significantly overcharging natural gas customers in Wyoming due to an unfavorable agreement that Northern Utilities had entered into years earlier with its corporate parent.

 The Casper Star-Tribune began charging for access to its website in 2011 by using a metered paywall.

 In 2018, the newsroom staff of the Casper Star-Tribune voted to unionize under the umbrella of The News Guild, becoming the first newspaper staff in Wyoming to do so.
 The Casper Star-Tribune is the first newspaper owned by Lee Enterprises to have unionized while owned by the company.

+Starting June 13, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the United States Postal Service.

+In April 2025, Lee Enterprises named veteran journalist John Mangalonzo as executive editor of the Star-Tribune.